 order form (no. 99220).
 You or your vet

-will need to provide cold packs to place around the sample, but overall
+will need to provide cold packs to place around the sample

 this usually works out cheaper than paying for chilled overnight shipping

 can measure PTH and ionised calcium in the UK.
 I don't know anybody who

 has used them yet.
 I have heard of British vets submitting samples to MSU,

 I'm not quite sure how they keep the samples cool long enough.

 for treatment options for the problems outlined on this page.

 TREATING YOUR CAT WITHOUT VETERINARY ADVICE CAN BE

 tried very hard to ensure that the information provided in this website is